 The Best of Me follows the love story of Dawson Cole and Amanda Collier.
-Both used to be high school sweethearts but just like "The Notebook," the girl's parents didn't approve of the guy.
+Both used to be high school sweethearts and just like "The Notebook," the girl's parents didn't approve of the guy.
 So the story fast-forwarded to their late 40s with the girl already married with children while the guy was left behind.
 They met again when a common friend Tuck Hostetler died.
 The dead friend managed to make them meet again through his dying request from his lawyer.
-He wanted his ashes to be scattered in his other home and that these couple should do it together.
+He wanted his ashes to be scattered in his other home and that these former couple should do it together.

-It becomes complicated when Dawson Cole meet up with his "gangster-like" relatives who wants him dead because of some unresolved issues in the past.
+It becomes complicated when Dawson Cole meets up with his "gangster-like" relatives who wants him dead because of some unresolved issues in the past.
 The plot thickens when his cousins tried to kill him not just once during his visit.
 Dawson also confronts his ugly past when he saw the family who was the reason why he went to jail when he was 18.
 There's also some paranormal elements in the story when Dawson keeps on seeing a man in a blue jacket and then quickly disappears.

 By far this is probably my least favorite among his books.
 Nicholas Sparks is a great writer.
 He always makes me cry when reading his novel.
 This book is also very emotional but a bit cliche.
 In his past books, he was always a good storyteller but somehow with this one, it seemed like he wrote this with a "movie deal" in mind.
 I firmly believe that Nicholas Sparks should go back to the roots of his talents and not focus his novels in becoming a movie blockbuster someday.
 I watched his interview in one of his TV guestings and I found out that he wrote this book because a producer asked him to write a story that could be made into a movie and will be starred by a famous actor.